Yogranov/Betterlife-AI/README.md

-Betterlife system allow you to check in real time skin moles.
+Betterlife system allow you to check in real time skin moles. <br>
 The system have an AI that trained on 10K photos.

-It's not just AI, your photos will diagnose by real doctors, you will be notify when the mole was check by one of the doctors.
+It's not just AI, your photos will diagnose by real doctors, <br>
+you will be notify when the mole was check by one of the doctors.